SigmaKEYGL/Song-Request/README.md

 ## Overview

-This application connects TikTok live streams with a Discord server, allowing TikTok viewers to request songs through comments in real-time.
-The bot then plays the requested songs in a specified Discord voice channel.
+This application seamlessly connects TikTok live streams with a Discord server, allowing TikTok viewers to request songs in real-time through comments.
+The bot then plays the requested songs in a designated Discord voice channel.

-Download the .exe in the releases tab.
-Or donwload it thorugh mega ; https://mega.nz/file/trdhRTzK#tbHUxicFcV_o2aWsCPm-tae6T3Fli9jX_A3ogO0Jlfg
+**Download:**
+You can download the executable from the [Releases tab](#) or via [MEGA](https://mega.nz/file/trdhRTzK#tbHUxicFcV_o2aWsCPm-tae6T3Fli9jX_A3ogO0Jlfg).

 ## Setup & Usage

 1. **Download the Executable**
-   Download the provided executable file for your operating system.
+   Obtain the executable file tailored to your operating system.

 2. **Run the Application**
-   Simply double-click the executable file to start the application.
+   Launch the application by double-clicking the executable file.

 3. **Configuration**

    * **Initial Setup**
-     Enter the required credentials.
+     Enter the required credentials:

-     You will need:
-     * **Discord Bot Token**
+     - **Discord Bot Token**: Your Discord bot's token.
-       The token for your Discord bot.
-     * **YouTube API Key**
-       Your API key for accessing YouTube data.
+     - **YouTube API Key**: API key for YouTube data access.
-     * **Voice Channel ID**
-       The ID of the voice channel where the bot will play songs.
+     - **Voice Channel ID**: The ID of the voice channel where the bot will play songs.

 4. **TikTok Username Entry**
-   The application will display a GUI where you can enter the TikTok username you want to monitor.
+   A GUI will prompt you to enter the TikTok username to monitor.

 5. **Commands**

    **TikTok Commands:**
-   * **!play [song name]**
+   * `!play [song name]`
-     Viewers can request a song by typing `!play [song name]` in the TikTok live chat.
+     Viewers can request a song by typing this command in the TikTok live chat.
 The song will be added to the queue and played in the Discord server.
-The commands.txt is needed to procces them.
+Ensure the `commands.txt` file is in place for processing.

    **Discord Commands:**
-   * **-play [song name]**
+   * `-play [song name]`
-     Directly play a song or add it to the queue using this command in Discord.
+     Play a song or add it to the queue.
-   * **-pause**
+   * `-pause`
      Pause the currently playing song.
-   * **-resume**
+   * `-resume`
-     Resume a paused song.
+     Resume the paused song.
-   * **-stop**
+   * `-stop`
-     Stop the song and disconnect the bot from the voice channel.
+     Stop the song and disconnect the bot.
-   * **-next**
+   * `-next`
      Skip to the next song in the queue.
-   * **-query**
+   * `-query`
      Display the current song queue.
-   * **-command**
+   * `-command`
-     Display a list of available commands.
+     Show a list of available commands.

-## Troubleshooting

-* **Executable Not Starting**
-  Ensure all required dependencies are installed.
-If using a Windows system, you may need to install the Visual C++ Redistributable.

 * **Connection Issues**
-  Verify that your Discord bot token, YouTube API key, and voice channel ID are correct and that the bot has the necessary permissions.
-If none of that worked, drag the credentials.txt into the .exe
+  Confirm that your Discord bot token, YouTube API key, and voice channel ID are correct and that the bot has the necessary permissions.
+If issues persist, try dragging the `credentials.txt` file into the executable.

 ## Contributing

-If you encounter any issues or have suggestions for improvements, please reach out through the provided support channels.
+If you encounter any issues or have suggestions for improvements, please reach out via the provided support channels.

 ## License